Building Information Modeling

 As I mentioned earlier, BIM is also being increasingly utilized by facilities teams.
 With detailed visualizations of the inner workings and data of the buildings they are managing, they are empowered to make better decisions to save money in the long term.

 Clearly, Building Information Modeling’s purpose is now extended across a wide range of disciplines in design, construction, and operations.
 If you are interested in learning how BIM affects various construction roles including architects, engineers, owners, general contractors, subcontractors and more?
 You can go through my upcoming blogs in this series.
-We here at SevenMentor cover all the essentials related to BIM training.
+We here at SevenMentor cover all the essentials related to AutoCAD Training in Pune.
 Also, you can learn Revit through our classroom training for Revit and Revit MEP.

 Revit for BIM